Programming UrhoSharp with F#

 Let us know how you feel about this

-How to create a simple UrhoSharp application using F# in Xamarin Studio
+How to create a simple UrhoSharp application using F# in Visual Studio for Mac

 UrhoSharp can be programmed with F# using the same libraries and concepts used by C# programmers.
 The Using UrhoSharp article gives an overview of the UrhoSharp engine and should be read prior to this article.